 The Northern dialect (Hanoi) pronounces:

-- r and d like gi (a.k.a. soft g)
+- r and d as gi (a.k.a. soft g)

-- s like x
+- s as x

-- tr like ch
+- tr as ch

 Examples:

-Syllable | Standard IPA | Northern dialect respelling | Northern dialect IPA |
+Syllable | Standard IPA | Northern dialect pronunciation spelling | Northern dialect IPA |

 ---|---|---|---|